 FedEx is recognized as one of the top leading delivery service companies in the United States.
 With online orders being the new wave of shopping, FedEx deals with millions of orders on a day to day basis.
 This requires FedEx employees to work around the clock to ensure that all packages are shipped and delivered on time.

-FedEx drivers must mentally prepare for their work shift as delivering hundreds of packages requires a lot of time and focus on the road.
-During these lengthy trips, FedEx drivers have faced several factors that have made it difficult for them to fulfill their tasks in a timely manner.
+FedEx truck drivers must mentally prepare for their work shift as delivering hundreds of packages requires a lot of time and focus on the road.
+During these lengthy trips, FedEx truck drivers have faced several factors that have made it difficult for them to fulfill their tasks in a timely manner.
 This includes negligent drivers, road hazards, poor weather conditions, or fatigue from working lengthy hours.

-Below, we will further discuss what types of injuries are often reported in FedEx accidents, parties that can be held accountable for damages, and what types of damages are awarded.
-If you were involved in a FedEx accident, you may be eligible to file a personal injury claim against the party at-fault for damages.
+Below, we will further discuss what types of injuries are often reported in FedEx truck accidents, parties that can be held accountable for damages, and what types of damages are awarded.
+If you were involved in a FedEx truck accident, you may be eligible to file a personal injury claim against the party at-fault for damages.

 Common Types of Injuries in a FedEx Accident